shakerg/pages-proxy/SUPPORT.md

 ## Security Concerns

 If you discover a security vulnerability, please **do not** open a public issue.
 Instead:
-- Email security concerns directly to [include security contact email if available]
+- Email security concerns directly to me at shakerg@github.com
 - Include details about the vulnerability without publicly disclosing it
 - Allow time for a fix before public disclosure

-## Response Times

-We aim to respond to support requests as follows:
-- **Critical bugs:** Within 24 hours
-- **General questions:** Within 2-3 business days
-- **Feature requests:** Reviewed periodically

 ## Additional Resources